agl-alexglopez/ccc/INSTALL.md

 ## Manual Install Quick Start

-1. Use the provided defaults
+1. Use the provided defaults.
-2. Build the library
+2. Build the library.
-3. Install the library
+3. Install the library.
 4. Include the library.

 To complete steps 1-3 with one command try the following if your system supports `make`.